How does VAT work?

 - Exports of goods to non-EU countries are generally VAT-exempt in Germany.

-- For services to businesses in other EU countries (B2B), no German VAT is shown, as the place of supply is in the recipient's country (reverse charge procedure).
+- For services to businesses in other EU countries (B2B), no German VAT is shown, as the place of supply is in the recipient's country (Reverse-Charge-Verfahren (reverse charge)).

-- You write on the invoice, e.g.: "Reverse charge — VAT liability transfers to the recipient (§ 13b UStG)" - Important: - You need the VAT ID of your customer (and your own) - You must report the revenue in the EC Sales List to the tax office.
+- You write on the invoice, e.g.: "Steuerschuldnerschaft des Leistungsempfängers — VAT liability transfers to the recipient (§ 13b UStG)" - Important: - You need the VAT ID of your customer (and your own) - You must report the revenue in the Zusammenfassende Meldung (EU cross-border sales report) to the tax office.

 - For occasional and small services to private individuals abroad (B2C), the VAT obligation usually remains.